 Burson-Marsteller is a leading global public relations and communications firm.
 Our strategic insights and innovative programming build and sustain strong corporate and brand reputations.
 We provide our clients with counsel and program development across the spectrum of public relations, public affairs, reputation and crisis management, digital strategy, advertising and other communications services.
 Our clients are global companies, industry associations, professional services firms, governments and other large organizations.

-Through our diverse offerings, the Corporate Responsibility team at Burson-Marsteller combines excellence in corporate responsibility and sustainability strategy, communication design and digital expertise to develop and execute our clients’ corporate responsibility work.
-We help our clients transform their companies through enterprise-wide strategies and implementation for environmental, social and governance issues.
+Through our diverse offerings, the Corporate Responsibility team at Burson- Marsteller combines excellence in corporate responsibility and sustainability strategy, stakeholder engagement, ESG disclosure and communications.
+We help our clients transform their companies through enterprise-wide strategies and implementation of environmental, social and governance issues.

-JetBlue is New York's Hometown Airline®, and a leading carrier in Boston, Fort Lauderdale-Hollywood, Los Angeles (Long Beach), Orlando, and San Juan.
-JetBlue carries more than 35 million customers a year to 97 cities in the U.S., Caribbean, and Latin America with an average of 1,000 daily flights.
+JetBlue is New York’s Hometown Airline® and a leading carrier in Boston, Fort Lauderdale-Hollywood, Los Angeles (Long Beach), Orlando, and San Juan.
+JetBlue carries more than 38 million customers a year to 101 cities in the U.S., Caribbean, and Latin America, with an average of 1,000 daily flights.
 For more information, please visit jetblue.com.

 JetBlue believes in communicating transparently about climate change.
 The airline is committed to taking steps to address the emission of greenhouse gases (GHGs) from its flights by inspiring its customers and crewmembers to offset GHG emissions when they fly.
 JetBlue is constantly looking for ways to become more fuel efficient and embrace efficient technologies.
 For example, JetBlue planes feature Airbus' Sharklets, which improve aerodynamics and cut fuel burn and emissions.
 For more on JetBlue’s work to reduce emissions, visit jetblue.com/green.